dfsp-spirit/reproducible_science/git_intro/git_intro.md

 * clone: the act of creating a copy of a repo
 * merge: combining different versions of files.
 * conflict: occurs when two incompatible versions of a file need to be merged.
 Note: Git can auto-merge non-conflicting changes, and will detect conflicting changes and ask the user to fix them.
+* pull: refresh your local repo by merging in changes from its origin
 * push: the act of merging the changes in your local repo back into its origin

 ## Presentation